 Flash Fade In / Flash Fade Out: Sets the fade in/fade out time for this playback when it is fired using the flash button.
-By default these are set to "Asln" and "AsOut" which will use the fade time set for the playback in the Times menu.
+By default these are set to "AsIn" and "AsOut" which will use the fade time set for the playback in the Times menu.
 This option allows you to set a different flash action for the playback.
+Note that the Key Profile for the flash button must be set to Timed Flash for this to work.